Cabbage and Sausage Skillet

 Cabbage and sausage on a wooden spoon.

-Low carb – If you’re looking for a meal that’s low in carbs this recipe checks the box.
-Even though it’s low in carbs it still feels like a hearty meal thanks to the protein in the chicken sausage and fiber in the cabbage.
+Cabbage is also a low carb vegetable and if you’re looking for a low carb dinner this recipe checks the box.
+It still feels like a hearty meal thanks to the protein in the chicken sausage and fiber in the cabbage.

 Ingredients used to make cabbage sausage skillet.